Product Development Guide: Rapid Prototyping

 - Selective Laser Sintering (SLS) - Creates complex parts at a low cost in fused nylon.
 Parts are robust for end-use durability.

 - HP Multi Jet Fusion (MJF) - Creates complex parts in firmer or more flexible materials.
-Surface is similar to SLS and tends to be most economical on small parts.
+The surface is similar to SLS and tends to be most economical on small parts.

-- Metal 3D Printing - Often called synonymously as DMLS, DMLM, or SLM, this process makes matte metal parts that resemble cast components with high performance and strength.
+- Metal 3D Printing - Often called DMLS, DMLM, or SLM, this process makes matte metal parts that resemble cast components with high performance and strength.

 - Stereolithography (SLA) - Uses engineered resins that cure to mimic common thermoplastics like ABS or polycarbonate.
 High material varieties and smooth surface finishes allow for better fit-check and cosmetic models.